AbhishekSingh612/Notes/Notes/DSA/2. Sliding Window/Sliding Window Algorithm.md

 // while(right < length) also possible with right++ in the end of loop

 	taking element at right into window

+	// while is used to shrink
+	// if is used to slide
 	while or if ( condition related to window size){
 		some operation
 		moving left pointer;